Executive

 Nathan was first elected to Langley City Council in a 2016-by-election and elected Mayor in 2022.

-If you have an issue that you would like to bring to the Executive’s attention, please forward in writing to President Patricia Ross.
+If you have an issue that you would like to bring to the Executive’s attention, please forward in writing to President Paul Albrecht.

 This website is intended to offer visitors key information about our Association, main events and policies from the past number of years.